thisisyoojin/Feature-engineering-with-game-screenshots/README.md

-# Predict Steam Score
+# Which game gets high score

-Steam Game Score Prediction is a collection of data-pipeline, feature-extraction, and prediction with ML/DL models.
+Which game gets high score project is a collection of data-pipeline, feature-extraction, and prediction with ML/DL models projects.
+It starts with steam games

 ## Business value
 The gaming market is huge